robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter13/README.md

 resp = requests.post("https://write-checks.IPADDR.nip.io/check-funds?user=mmosley",verify=False,data=impersonation_request,headers=call_headers)
 ```

 This is, again, very simple.
-You can tell Istio to authenticate a Kubernetes ServiceAccount.
+You can tell Istio to authenticate a Kubernetes **ServiceAccount**.
 This takes two lines of code to do something that took fifteen to twenty using a token service.
 Just like with passing tokens between services, this approach leaves you exposed in multiple ways.
 First, if anyone gets the ServiceAccount used by our service, they can impersonate anyone they want without checks.
 Using the token service ensures that a compromised service account doesn't lead to it being used to impersonate anyone.

-You might find this method very similar to the impersonation we used in Chapter 5, Integrating Authentication into Your Cluster.
+You might find this method very similar to the impersonation we used in ***Chapter 5, Integrating Authentication into Your Cluster***.
 You're correct.
-While this uses the same mechanism, a ServiceAccount and some parameters to specify who the user is, the type of impersonation Kubernetes uses for the API server is often referred to as a protocol transition.
+While this uses the same mechanism, a **ServiceAccount** and some parameters to specify who the user is, the type of impersonation Kubernetes uses for the API server is often referred to as a protocol transition.
 This is used when you are moving from one protocol (OpenID Connect) to another (a Kubernetes service account).
-As we discussed in Chapter 5, there are several controls you can put in place with Kubernetes impersonation including using NetworkPolicies, RBAC, and TokenRequest API.
+As we discussed in Chapter 5, there are several controls you can put in place with Kubernetes impersonation including using **NetworkPolicies**, **RBAC**, and **TokenRequest** API.
 It's also a much more isolated use case than a generic service.

 We've walked through multiple ways for services to call and authenticate each other.
 While it may not be the simplest way to secure access between services, it will limit the impact of a leaked token.
 Now that we know how our services will talk to each other, the last topic we need to cover is the relationship between Istio and API gateways.